shanelonergan/shanelonergan.github.io/_posts/2019-10-13-tracking-user-streaks-in-ruby.md

 ![image of relationships](../assets/img/relationships.jpg)

-First we need to create a Ruby class of User, which inherits from `ApplicationRecord`, which is a rails model which includes ActiveRecord.
+First we need to create a Ruby class of User, which inherits from `ApplicationRecord`, a rails model which includes the [Active Record](https://guides.rubyonrails.org/active_record_basics.html) ORM (more on Object-Relational-Mappers [here](https://blog.bitsrc.io/what-is-an-orm-and-why-you-should-use-it-b2b6f75f5e2a)).
 We can then add the ActiveRecord syntax for a has-many relationship as seen on line 2.
 This allows us to access all of a User's sessions by simply calling `.sessions` on in instance of a `User`.
 Additionally, Active Record relationships can take a second argument, [scope](https://edgeguides.rubyonrails.org/association_basics.html#scopes-for-belongs-to), which allows us to customize the SQL query.
-Will will want to haver our array ordered from most recent date to least recent date, which can be accomplished if we query for _**descending**_ order:
+We will want to haver our array ordered from most recent date to least recent date, which can be accomplished if we query for _**descending**_ order:

 ```ruby
 has_many :sessions, -> {order "created_at DESC"}